emmajanedrews/base-template/_posts/2018-04-30-what-should-you-take-care-of-around-the-house-this-spring.md

 My suggestion is to go to Lowe’s or Home Depot and buy Windex Outdoor Spray and Rinse for about $9 per quart. **It usually takes me about two bottles to get all of the outer windows clean.** The inside is another story because Diane won’t let me bring the hose in.
 I guess that’s another project for another day.

-Need help with your spring cleaning, or do you have any questions about real estate that we can answer for you, don’t hesitate to reach out and give us a call or send us an email.
+If you need help with your spring cleaning, or if you have any questions about real estate that we can answer for you, don’t hesitate to reach out and give us a call or send us an email.
 We look forward to hearing from you soon.